jbhovell/credit-card-checker/README.md

 # credit-card-checker

-Checks if credit card number is valid.
+Checks if a credit card number is valid.

 ## Validating a Number